 2. Gluten intolerance (coeliac disease)

-With coeliac disease, the protein gluten triggers an immune reaction that leads to an inflamed gut mucosa and stomach discomfort – and long-term to nutrient deficiency and consequential symptoms, such as osteoporosis and anaemia.
+With coeliac disease, the gluten triggers an immune reaction that leads to an inflamed gut mucosa and stomach discomfort – and long-term to nutrient deficiency and consequential symptoms, such as osteoporosis and anaemia.
 Gluten is found in many cereals – for example, in wheat, spelt and rye, as well as in many processed foods.
 This can therefore be frustrating for anyone with a gluten intolerance.

 3. Histamine intolerance